 Information on prior TAHBSO and estrogen use can inform risk of death from both breast cancer and cardiovascular disease among breast cancer survivors.

 Nichols, Hazel B.; Trentham-Dietz, Amy; Newcomb, Polly A.; Egan, Kathleen M.; Titus, Linda J.; Hampton, John M.; and Visvanathan, Kala, "Pre-Diagnosis Oophorectomy, Estrogen Therapy and Mortality in a Cohort of Women Diagnosed with Breast Cancer" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3050.